 Our complaints procedure will be followed where a pupil or parent raises a concern about poor practice towards a pupil that initially does not reach the threshold for child protection action.
 Complaints are managed by senior staff, the headteacher and governors.
-An explanation of the complaints procedure is available from the school office and on the school website.
-Complaints from staff are dealt with under the school's complaints and disciplinary and grievance procedures.
+The school's complaints procedure is available on the school website.

+Complaints from staff are dealt with under the school's complaints, disciplinary and grievance procedures.

 Complaints which escalate into a child protection concern will automatically be managed under the school's child protection procedures.
+The school also has a policy for allegations against staff.